WiPi01/disduct-cameroun-connect/docs/IMPROVEMENTS.md

 ## Project Overview

-This project is a web application that functions as an online marketplace, likely based in Cameroon, under the name "disduct-cameroun-connect".
+This project is a web application that functions as an online marketplace .
 The application enables users to buy and sell products across various categories.

 ### Key Features: